mekline/TriangleEventsMP/Analysis Records/README.txt

 NOTE that not all participants have all localizers from our session, either bc we didn’t run it (pilot subj  FED_20150720a_3T2) or bc they had the localizer on a previous visit.
 Right now I don’t know where we get contrast images from previous/other sessions so they’re easily findable.

+NOTE: Idan also says something about registering runs from other sessions to the correct anatomical data.
+Whaaaaat?

 GENERAL EXPERIMENT INFO/NOTES

 EventsMP should be run 5 times per participant